websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrading-liferay-commerce.md

 1. Click _Execute_ next to _Reindex all search indexes_.
 1. Wait for the reindex to finish.
 1. Navigate to the _Global_ → _Commerce_ → _Products_.
-1. Verify all the products are displayed again.
+1. Verify all the products are displayed.

 ## Upgrading to Commerce 2.1.x

 When upgrading to Commerce 2.1.x, users have two options:

-* Upgrade both DXP and Commerce
+* Upgrade DXP and Commerce
-* Upgrade just Commerce.
+* Upgrade just Commerce

 ### Upgrading Both DXP and Commerce